Chapter 52: Arrow

-A note about this chapter.
-Several weeks ago I submitted a 13-word love story to the New York Times.
+A note about this chapter: Several weeks ago I submitted a 13-word love story to the New York Times.
 I learned today that of the 10,000 submissions they received, mine wasn’t chosen.
-Bummer, but tough are tough odds.
+Bummer, but those are tough odds.
 Even when I submitted my story to them I was itching to expand it to a Storied Orlando.
 For posterity sake, here is that 13-word love story:

 He didn’t compliment her dress for fear of offense.
 Love denied in caution.